Murder of Sana Yousaf: Reaction

-The killing of Sana Yousaf sparked widespread outrage across Pakistan and attracted international media coverage.
+The murder of Sana Yousaf sparked widespread outrage across Pakistan and attracted international media coverage.
 On social media, users expressed grief, anger, and called for justice, while the incident reignited discussions about violence against women and the safety of public figures in digital spaces.

 On 5 June 2025, Aurat March Islamabad organised a protest outside the National Press Club to demand justice for Sana Yousaf.
 The demonstration attracted a diverse group of participants, including students, working women, domestic workers, and other concerned citizens.
 Protesters carried banners with slogans such as "Saying No is My Right" and "Those who kill in the name of honour are the greatest dishonourable", emphasising women's rights and condemning gender-based violence.
 The protest called for the government, police, and judiciary to take immediate and strict action against the accused and to implement measures to protect women and deter similar crimes in the future.

+Verdict

+Umar Hayat has been sentenced to death.
+The court has also ordered him to pay 2.5 million rupees ($9,000 USD) compensation to Sana Yousaf's family.